Matthew Casey: Chicago Fire

-In the season 3 episode "Category 5", Casey knowingly turns down Voight's help (hinting that there are still tensions between him and Voight) with a case of human trafficking that involves the owner of a strip club, Jack Nesbitt.
+In season 3, Casey knowingly turns down Voight's help with a case of human trafficking involving the owner of a strip club, Jack Nesbitt.
 Nesbitt is a former firefighter and friend.
-Casey initially takes on construction as a favor but senses that something is not right about some of Nesbitt's "business associates".
+Casey initially takes on construction as a favor, but senses something is not right about some of Nesbitt's business associates.
 He eventually agrees to help Voight get intel about Nesbitt.
-In the season finale, "Spartacus", he is discovered missing when Dawson goes to his house to check on him.
-She finds his apartment trashed and torn apart and the dead body of a stripper named Katya who had worked for Nesbitt's strip club.
+In the season 3 finale, he is discovered missing when Dawson goes to his house to check on him.
+She finds his apartment trashed and the dead body of a stripper named Katya, who had worked for Nesbitt.
 Casey is nowhere to be found, presumably kidnapped.

-It is revealed that Katya had been compiling a notebook of evidence with the intention of exposing the trafficking ring running out of Nesbitt's nightclub.
-She went to Casey's house to ask for help but they are ambushed by Bulgarian criminals who kill Katya on the spot.
+Katya is revealed to have been compiling a notebook of evidence with the intention of exposing the trafficking ring running out of Nesbitt's nightclub.
+She went to Casey's house to ask for help, but they were ambushed by Bulgarian criminals who killed Katya on the spot.
 For the first several episodes, Casey is seen struggling to come to terms with Nesbitt's betrayal and having to witness a murder in his own home.
-His inner turmoil is somewhat assuaged when Dawson, who is temporarily on desk duty at the Office of Fire Investigation, reveals to him that she is pregnant with their child.
-They intended to keep the secret "in-house" but word eventually spreads to their colleagues, even to their contemporaries at the CPD, but Dawson suffers a miscarriage.
+His inner turmoil is somewhat lessened when Dawson, who is temporarily on desk duty at the Office of Fire Investigation, reveals her pregnancy to him.
+They didn't intend to let the secret leave the firehouse.
+However, word eventually spreads to their colleagues just before Dawson suffers a miscarriage.

-Casey's relationship with Dawson became strained when they disagree over her decision to foster Louie, a boy they had rescued who had no listed next of kin.
+Casey's relationship with Dawson became strained when they disagreed over her decision to foster Louie, a boy they had rescued who had no listed next of kin.
 He comes to accept Louie, much to Dawson's delight.
-They push for an adoption but a judge tells him that their chances are slim due to the lack of evidence that they are in a committed relationship.
-In the 100th episode he and Dawson get married and file for the adoption together.
-However, Louie's biological father files for custody, having just returned from a deployment in Afghanistan and having learned about Louie's existence recently.
-He succeeds as he is backed by his immediate family members.

-In the season 5 finale "My Miracle", Casey's life is left hanging in the balance when he is trapped in a warehouse fire along with Herrmann, Mouch, Kidd, Otis, Severide and Kannell.
-His fate is not revealed until the season 6 premiere, and he calls Gabby "my miracle" in what looks like a goodbye speech to her as he is not sure if he will be able to get out.
+They push for an adoption, but a judge tells them their chances are slim due to their committed relationship lacking evidence.
+He and Dawson get married and file for the adoption together.
+However, Louie's biological father files for custody, having just learned about his existence after returning from a deployment in Afghanistan.
+He succeeds after being backed by his immediate family members.
+In the season 5 finale, Casey's life is left hanging in the balance when he is trapped in a warehouse fire alongside many others.
+His fate is not revealed, and he delivers what looks like a goodbye speech to Gabby, unsure if he will be able to get out.